 Hormonal Changes

-The hormonal changes that happen during pregnancy can cause a cat to shed more fur than normal.
-Most hair loss will occur on the mother cat's belly, which allows her kittens to nurse a bit easier.
+The hormonal changes during pregnancy can cause a cat to shed more fur than usual.
+Most hair loss occurs on the mother cat's belly, which allows her kittens to nurse more easily.

 How Can I Stop My Cat From Shedding?

-Your cat will always shed — especially if they have more fur.
+Your cat will permanently shed — especially if they have more fur.
 But you can make your cat shed less with some effort.
 Just remember that shedding is normal!
-If you're allergic to cats or can't stand to see cat hairs, you might want to consider a hairless breed.
+You might want to consider a hairless breed if you're allergic to cats shedding fur or can't stand to see cat hairs.

 Cat Shampoo for Shedding

-There are some cat shampoos out there that promote less shedding and stronger hairs.
-Many of the top shampoos will have omega-3 or mega-6 fatty acids, strengthening hair follicles and promoting healthy fur.
-Your cat will still shed, but you might notice it's a bit less when you use this kind of product.
+Some cat shampoos promote less shedding and stronger hair.
+Top shampoos contain omega-3 or mega-6 fatty acids, which strengthen hair follicles and promote healthy fur.
+Your cat will still shed, but you might notice it's a bit less when using this product.

 Bathe Your Cat Once a Month